gbeckers/Darr/README.rst

 good scientific practice.
 More rationale for this approach is provided `here <https://darr.readthedocs.io/en/latest/rationale .html>`__.

+Under the hood, Darr uses NumPy's memory-mapped arrays, which is a widely used and tested way of working with disk-based numerical arrays.
+It has therefore full NumPy compatibility and efficient out-of-core read/write access to potentially very large arrays.
+To this, Darr adds functionality aimed at making your life as a data scientist easier, such as the ability to create arrays from iterators, append and truncate functionality, the support of ragged arrays, and the easy use of metadata.
+Most importantly, it does all the bookkeeping for you to keep your arrays fully documented, open, and widely readable.

 Flat binary files and (JSON) text files are accompanied by a README text file that explains how the array and metadata are stored.
-It also provides code for reading the array in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica.
+It also provides code for reading the array, including ragged arrays, in a variety of current scientific data tools such as Python, R, Julia, IDL, Matlab, Maple, and Mathematica.
 It is trivially easy to share your data with others or with yourself when working in different computing environments, because it always contains clear documentation, including code to read it.
 No need to export anything or to provide elaborate explanation.
 No dependence on complicated formats or specialized tools.
 Self-documentation and code examples are automatically updated as you change your arrays when working with them.

-Darr uses NumPy memmory-mapped arrays under the hood, which you can access directly for full NumPy compatibility and efficient out-of-core read/write access to potentially very large arrays.
-In addition, Darr supports the possibility to append and truncate arrays, and the use of ragged arrays (still experimental).
+E.g., did your colleague provide you with some algorithm in R or Matlab that you want to try out on your array data?
+No problem, just copy-paste of a few lines of code, and off you go exploring the same data files in a different computing environment.

-See this `tutorial <https://darr.readthedocs.io/en/latest/tutorial.html>`__ for a brief introduction, or the
-`documentation <http://darr.readthedocs.io/>`__ for more info.
+See this `tutorial <https://darr.readthedocs.io/en/latest/tutorial.html>`__ for a brief introduction, or the `documentation <http://darr.readthedocs .io/>`__ for more info.

-Darr is currently pre-1.0, still undergoing significant development.
+Darr is currently pre-1.0, still undergoing development.
 It is open source and freely available under the `New BSD License
 <https://opensource.org/licenses/BSD-3-Clause>`__ terms.

 Features